QCaudron/wedding/index.md

 # Events before and after

-[Please let us know](https://forms.gle/Bfav9MPNKW43p8mJ8) if you can make it to these events !
+Please let us know if you can make it to these events [by filling in this quick form](https://forms.gle/Bfav9MPNKW43p8mJ8)!
 We'd love to have you there.

 ### Dinner, Friday September 16th, at 7pm

 Please join us for dinner at [Fiasco](https://maps.app.goo.gl/K4VzUQYjb3uMHy8z8), at 7pm, the night before the wedding.
-Please let us know

 ### Brunch, Sunday September 18th, at 11:30am